nbursa/SynthaMind/README.md

 ✅ **Memory Retention**

 - Prevents repeated learning of the same topics.
-- Stores learned knowledge for future use.
+- Stores learned knowledge for future use with **Pinecone** for intelligent storage and retrieval.

 ✅ **Learning Checkpoints**